Abhishek-Iyer1/lane-detection/README.md

 * Load dataset (training images and labels)
 * Normalise the dataset, reshape it as per input of model
 * Shuffle, split and make batches
+* Create an instance of the model, pass hyperparameters, train on the train split of the dataset
+* Save weights and model

 ## Difficulties
 * The classical pipeline struggles to adjust to different times of the day, curvature in lanes, and different colours of the lanes themselves.